roseengineering/mutual/README.md

--autoload  : automatically base load the element vertical antenna -el        : x,y location of a vertical antenna element -current   : list of antenna elements currents j or / complex notation -tline     : list of transmission lines in j or / complex notation (used with currents)
+-autoload  : automatically base load the element vertical antenna -el        : x,y location of a vertical antenna element -current   : list of antenna elements currents j or / complex notation -tline1    : transmision lines from antenna to antenna tuning unit (ATU) -tline2    : transmision lines from antenna tuning unit (ATU) to phaser -vf        : velocity factor of the transmission line if angle given in feet or meters -tie       : list of lines to tie together
-           : ... for divider1 and divider2 lines are between tuning unit and phaser
--vf        : velocity factor of the transmission line if angle given in feet or meters -tie       : list of lines to tie together
 -debug     : show current error norm when simulating the array and other information